-f) Please indicate which costs, if any, are covered by the Central Authority by listing the numbers set out in question e) above?
-2 - 6 g) Is free or reduced rate legal assistance available for the appeal of decisions? ☐ No, go to question i) Yes, free legal assistance; go to question h) Yes, reduced rate legal assistance; go to question h) ☑ It depends upon an assessment of the merits of the case and / or the means of the individual concerned (please specify): Public funding of appeals is based on an assessment of the decision and consideration of the merit of an appeal.
-If the Central Authority does not consider there is merit in an appeal or that there is not a reasonable prospect of success, the left behind parent may instruct counsel privately to appeal.
-In those circumstances the left behind parent is responsible for the costs of the appeal.
-Go to question h) h) Is a new application for free or reduced rate legal assistance required for appeals? ☐ Yes ☑ No i) Is free or reduced rate legal assistance available for proceedings needed to enforce a return ☐ No, go to question k) order?
-Yes, free legal assistance; go to question j) Yes, reduced rate legal assistance; go to question j) ☐ It depends upon an assessment of the merits of the case and / or the means of the individual concerned (please specify): Go to question j) j) Is a new application for free or reduced rate legal assistance required for enforcement applications? ☐ Yes ⊠ No k) Is free or reduced rate legal assistance available to an alleged abducting party located in your State? ✓ Yes, free legal assistance ✓ Yes, reduced rate legal assistance Please specify in what circumstances and on what basis legal assistance will be granted: Public funding for legal assistance is available if the person meets the eligible person criteria.
-Legal assistance is subject to a means and merits test in accordance with the Legal Services Act 2000. □ No I) Where a child is returned to your State, is free or reduced rate legal assistance available to all parties in the custody proceedings in your State?
-Yes, free legal assistance is available to all parties Yes, reduced rate legal assistance is available to all parties Please specify in what circumstances and on what basis legal assistance will be granted: Free legal assistance is only available to certain persons (please specify): See 'k' above Reduced rate legal assistance is only available to certain persons (please specify): Please specify in what circumstances and on what basis legal assistance will be granted: A person may apply for legal assistance in accordance with the Legal Services Act 2000.
-The person must meet the eligible person criteria which is means and merits test based. ☐ No, free and / or reduced rate legal assistance is not available to any party Other (please specify):
+f) Please indicate which costs, if any, are covered by the Central Authority by listing the numbers set out in question e) above? g) Is free or reduced rate legal assistance available for the appeal of decisions? ☐ No, go to question i) ☐ Yes, free legal assistance; go to question h) ☐ Yes, reduced rate legal assistance; go to question h) ☐ It depends upon an assessment of the merits of the case and / or the means of the individual concerned (please specify): Go to question h) h) Is a new application for free or reduced rate legal assistance required for appeals? ☐ Yes ☐ No i) Is free or reduced rate legal assistance available for proceedings needed to enforce a return ☐ No, go to question k) order? ☐ Yes, free legal assistance; go to question j) ☐ Yes, reduced rate legal assistance; go to question j) ☐ It depends upon an assessment of the merits of the case and / or the means of the individual concerned (please specify): Go to question j) j) Is a new application for free or reduced rate legal assistance required for enforcement applications? ☐ Yes ☐ No k) Is free or reduced rate legal assistance available to an alleged abducting party located in your State?
+Yes, free legal assistance Yes, reduced rate legal assistance Please specify in what circumstances and on what basis legal assistance will be granted: ∐ No I) Where a child is returned to your State, is free or reduced rate legal assistance available to all parties in the custody proceedings in your State?
+Yes, free legal assistance is available to all parties Yes, reduced rate legal assistance is available to all parties Please specify in what circumstances and on what basis legal assistance will be granted: Free legal assistance is only available to certain persons (please specify): Reduced rate legal assistance is only available to certain persons (please specify): Please specify in what circumstances and on what basis legal assistance will be granted: ☐ No, free and / or reduced rate legal assistance is not available to any party ☐ Other (please specify):